 It seems to me that the more gristle found in hamburger meat, the lesser the price.
 So how much of it you are willing to accept may depend on which of the ground beef recipes you are going to make.

-You may also enjoy these recipes that are listed in the pasta category .
+You may also enjoy these recipes in pasta category .